jubairskv/Namast-React/README.md

 what is Emmet?
 what is CDN?
 what is crossorigin?
+what is async and differ
-what is the shortest program of javascript? -ans:empty file
+what is the shortest program of javascript?
+-ans:empty file

 react is the javascript piece of code